algobulls/pyalgotrading/docs/python_build/python-build-code-new.md

 Next, you need to configure the strategy’s parameters by clicking on the settings symbol in the top right corner of the code editor.
 In this section you can add, view & edit the strategy parameters.

-To test the behaviour and performance of the strategy, click on **Save & Start** and follow the directions given earlier.
+To test the behavior and performance of the strategy, click on **Save & Start** and follow the directions given earlier.
 The performance of the strategy will soon be available in the **Results** section.

-You can rename a strategy by clicking the edit symbol besides the strategy name.
+You can rename a strategy by clicking the edit symbol beside the strategy name.

 [![pythonbuild](imgs_v2/python_build_rename_new_strategy.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs_v2/python_build_rename_new_strategy.png)